Panic in Startupland!

 The story of startup guys who thought were riding a unicorn only to learn, later on, that they were riding a pig.

 Startupland is in panic mode.
 Months ago, pundits lectured about the new normal; now, they are counting their losses.
 What happened?

-The pundits lecture that it was caused by an acceleration of the use of software after covid.
+The pundits argue that it was caused by an acceleration of the use of software after COVID.
 Work from home, Zoom calls, and quick digital transformation supposedly unlocked trillions of value.
 The software industry was bigger than ever, so valuations surged, and the revenue was supposed to match... in the future!

 I was skeptical.
 I wrote in How to Beat the Market: